armory/docs/content/en/scale-agent/tasks/dynamic-account-options.md

 ---
-title: Migrate Clouddriver Kubernetes Accounts to the Armory Agent
+title: Migrate Clouddriver Kubernetes Accounts to the Armory Scale Agent
 linkTitle: Migrate Dynamic Accounts
 description: >
   Learn how to dynamically migrate account definitions from Clouddriver to the Armory Scale Agent for Spinnaker and Kubernetes.